NAIT-SDEV1150/classroom-exercises/lesson-19-starter/README.md

 anotherUserCard.appendChild(descSpan);

 document.querySelector('main').appendChild(anotherUserCard);
-// Why doesn't the custom avatar show up for this element?
+// Why doesn't the custom avatar show up for this element (answered in a future lesson)?

 ```